 2.2.2.1 Each WMO Member shall notify WMO of the current name and location of each of its centres that is to be designated as an NC.
 INFCOM, with the involvement of relevant regional associations and with the assistance of the WMO Secretariat, shall review the Member designations to ensure support of each NC by a GISC, DCPC or other NC.

-2.2.2.2 Each National Centre shall complete the migration from WIS/GTS to WIS2 to be designed as WIS2 centre and added the list in Appendix D.
+2.2.2.2 Each National Centre shall complete the migration from WIS/GTS to WIS2 to be designed as WIS2 centre and added to the list in Appendix D.

 2.2.3 Designated NCs